-- Based on Sales Value: To apportion the joint cost, the ratio of weighted sales value is used which is computed by multiplying the no. of units produced with the selling price per unit, thus providing a satisfactory and fair result.
+- Based on Sales Value: To apportion the joint cost, the ratio of weighted sales value is used.
+It is computed by multiplying the number of units produced with the selling price per unit, thus providing a satisfactory and fair result.

 A dairy farm processed raw milk to acquire whole milk and cream.

-- If the joint cost incurred on one kilolitre of raw milk was ₹51840, and equal units of both the joint products have been acquired, using the below information, apportion the collective cost based on unit prices:
+- The joint cost incurred on one kilolitre of raw milk was ₹51840, and equal units of both the joint products have been acquired.
+Now, using the below information, apportion the collective cost based on unit prices:

 Product Selling Price Per Litre (₹) Whole Milk 60 Cream 280 Total 340